somiel/rspec_typeof/README.md

 # RspecTypeof

-Welcome to rspec_typeof, with this gem you can use "typeof" expectation to your tests
+Welcome to rspec_typeof, with this gem you can use "typeof" expectation to your tests for comfortable data format matching

 ## Installation